By Brad Hinkle 3/08/2020

-We convert a lot of 16mm film to DVD for both amateur customers, professional independent movie producers and government agencies like NASA.
-DVD is a decent format but it only gets about 1/3 the resolution of the film.
-BluRay would be a much better choice.
+We convert a lot of 16mm film to DVD for both amateur customers, professional independent movie producers and government agencies like NASA and the USGS.
+DVD is a easy to view format but it only gets about 1/4 the resolution of the film.
+BluRay would be a much better choice but even that will only get about 1/2 the resolution of the film.
+For the older generation DVD and BluRay probably still make sense.
+For the younger generation or if you need to be able to edit, a better format would be HD-MP4 or HD/2K AVI or ProRes.
 But, not all customers have or plan to get a BluRay player anytime soon.
 So, converting 16mm film to DVD is not a bad option in this case.
 You may want to think about converting the 16mm film to BluRay just to have a higher quality format so that you don't have to come back and scan the 16mm film again.

 For the best HD video quality we recommend the Pro 2K scan.
 Over sampling your film is always a good idea (Hollywood films are always over sampled) in order to get the best quality.
 So, to get the best looking SD video you want to scan at HD.
 To get he best HD video you want to scan at 2K.